dylan-apera/banking-app/README.md

 - Leverage Rest API's.
 - Use a basic frontend that is publically available.
 - Use Azure and Infrastructure as Code to deploy backend services.

+Answers to this challenge will be stored in the repository and available to all.